 2. Drive for a Rideshare Company

-Rideshare apps like Uber and Lyft have made it easier than ever for people get a ride in busy cities and suburbs around the world.
+Rideshare apps like Uber and Lyft have made it easier than ever for people to get a ride in busy cities and suburbs around the world.
 These apps are continually seeking drivers to haul passengers around and claim to be a great way to make extra cash for just a few hours of work each week.

 If you can’t find a way to live without a car, why not make money from it?
 Here are a few pros and cons of driving for one or both of the two big rideshare companies.